 PROS: Unlike the Barcelona Pass, Turbo Pass has the ticket to Sagrada Familia included and free public transport.
 Unlike the Barcelona pass for 3 days, Turbo pass is 119.9€ comparing to 150€ for Barcelona Pass + Travel Card.

 It can be a significant money saver, your savings will grow with the number of days spent in the city.

 CONS: The pass doesn’t include the ticket to Park Guell.

-If you want it only for 2 days, it does not worth the money in my opinion
+If you want it only for 2 days, it is not worth the money in my opinion.

 Bottom line, is it worth it?

 For 2 days is not worth it but the options for 3, 4 and 5 days will save you some money, especially if you want to do as many things as possible in the given timeframe.